 Besides the beautiful beaches, Ko Lipe offers some unmatched diving sites.
 With fantastic coral reefs and tropical fish species, Ko Lipe has an immense diversity of marine life.

 Ko Lipe is also a perfect spot for island hopping.
-You can easily get to one of the many neighbouring uninhabited islands by boat taxi.
+You can quickly get to one of the many neighbouring uninhabited islands by boat taxi.
 These islands are almost undeveloped and are worth an exploration trip.

 How to Get There?